Local Privacy, Data Processing Inequalities, and Statistical Minimax Rates: Proofs of multinomial estimation results

+In this section, we prove the lower bounds in Proposition~\ref{proposition:multinomial-rate}.
 Before proving the bounds, however, we outline our technique, which borrows from that in Section~\ref{sec:proofs-big-mean-estimation}, and which we also use to prove the lower bounds on density estimation.
 The outline is as follows: \begin{enumerate}[(1)] \item As in step~\eqref{step:standard} of Section~\ref{sec:proofs-big-mean-estimation}, our first step is a standard reduction using the sharper version of Assouad's method (Lemma~\ref{lemma:sharp-assouad}) from estimation to a multiple binary hypothesis testing problem.
 Specifically, we perform a (essentially standard) reduction of the form~\eqref{eqn:risk-separation}. \item Having constructed appropriately separated binary hypothesis tests, we use apply Theorem~\ref{theorem:sequential-interactive} via inequality~\eqref{eqn:sharp-assouad-kled} to control the testing error in the binary testing problem.
 Applying the theorem requires bounding certain suprema related to the covariance structure of randomly selected elements of $\packset = \{-1, 1\}^d$, as in the arguments in Section~\ref{sec:proofs-big-mean-estimation}.
 In this case, though, the symmetry of the binary hypothesis testing problems eliminates the need for carefully constructed packings of step~\ref{sec:proofs-big-mean-estimation}\eqref{item:construct-packing}. \end{enumerate}

 With this outline in mind, we turn to the proofs of inequalities~\eqref{eqn:multinomial-limits} and~\eqref{eqn:multinomial-rate-l1}.
 As we proved the upper bounds in Section~\ref{sec:private-multinomial-estimation}, this section focuses on the argument for the lower bound.
 We provide the full proof for the mean-squared Euclidean error, after which we show how the result for the $\ell_1$-error follows.